An Adaptively Inexact Method for Bilevel Learning Using Primal-Dual Style Differentiation: Computation of Hypergradient

 \begin{assumption} The upper-level loss $\ell: \mathcal{X}\times \mathcal{Y} \to \mathbb{R}_+$ is separable, that is, $\ell(x,y)=\ell_1(x)+\ell_2(y)$.
 Moreover, $\ell_1,\ell_2$ are assumed to be $L_{1},L_{2}$-smooth respectively, that is, $\nabla\ell_1,\nabla\ell_2$ are $L_{1},L_{2}$ Lipschitz. \end{assumption}

 \begin{remark} We particularly consider $\ell(x,y)=\ell(x)$ for the bilevel learning examples.
 However, the a-posteriori error bound can be extended to more general $\ell$, where we assume $\nabla\ell$ is $L$ Lipschitz. \end{remark} Since the upper-level problem (\ref{upperpiggy}) can be large-scale, we are interested in gradient-based bilevel methods \cite{crockett2022bilevel,pedregosa2016hyperparameter} which employ $\nabla \mathcal{L}(K)$ to solve (\ref{upperpiggy}).
-To ensure a well-defined $\nabla\mathcal{L}(K)$ that can be approximated with theoretical guarantees, similar to \cite{Bogensperger2022}, we consider the following regularity assumptions.

-\begin{assumption} $g$ and $f^*$ are $\mu_g$- and $\mu_{f^*}$-strongly convex, respectively.
-Moreover, $g^*$ and $f$ are locally $C^{2,1}$.\footnote{For simplicity, we consider locally $C^{2,1}$ functions, but the analysis can be generalized to locally $C^{2,\alpha}$ functions for $\alpha\in(0,1]$, similar to \cite{Bogensperger2022}} \end{assumption}
+Under \Cref{ass_strong-cvx} and \ref{ass_pigy_1}, $(\hat{x}(K),\hat{y}(K))$ given $K$ is unique, and the hypergradient can be calculated as follows \cite{Bogensperger2022}: